 Why Battery Bulge?

-The reason for bulging however is the build up of gas inside the battery which somehow couldn’t get out of the cell.
+The reason for bulging however is the build-up of gas inside the battery which somehow couldn’t get out of the cell.
 This might be a result of overcharging the cell

 |Bulged Mobile Battery|

-|Puncturing The Lithium Ion/Polymer Batteries May Cause Fire/Explosion Or May Spread Toxic Fumes, So Try With Your Own Risk.
+|Puncturing The Lithium-Ion/Polymer Batteries May Cause Fire/Explosion Or May Spread Toxic Fumes, So Try With Your Own Risk.

-How To Fix Swollen/Bulged Lithium Ion/Polymer Battery?
+How To Fix Swollen/Bulged Lithium-Ion/Polymer Mobile and PowerBank battery:

 Step 5.
-Close the punctured hole with sticky tape because Lithium Reacts With Atmosphere, and connect battery to Mobile/Laptop.
+Close the punctured hole with sticky tape because Lithium Reacts With Atmosphere, and connect the battery to Mobile/Laptop.

 Tips to Avoid a Swollen Battery

 - Sometimes a battery just fails and there’s nothing you can do to prevent swelling, but here are some best practices to help not only prevent a swollen battery, but to maximize its normal life as well.